 What is Burnout?
 Definition and Workplace PHS Impact

-Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.
-It occurs when an individual feels overwhelmed, emotionally drained, and unable to meet constant demands.
+Occupational burnout is a severe state of emotional, physical, and mental exhaustion caused by excessive and prolonged workplace stress.
 While often discussed as a personal health issue, the World Health Organization (WHO) officially classifies burnout as an occupational phenomenon.
-This classification confirms that burnout is a direct result of chronic workplace stress that has not been successfully managed, making it a critical focus area for any robust Psychological Health and Safety (PHS) strategy.
+This formal classification confirms that burnout is a direct result of chronic workplace stress that has not been successfully managed, making it an important focus area for any robust Psychological Health and Safety (PHS) strategy.

-The impact of burnout is systemic.
-It leads to a "death by a thousand cuts" for organizational productivity, manifesting as increased absenteeism, "quiet quitting," high turnover, and a significant rise in long-term disability claims.
-Because burnout is a lagging indicator of a toxic or poorly designed work environment, its presence signals that the organization’s Psychosocial Factors are out of balance.
+The impact of burnout is systemic across the workforce.
+It leads to a slow decline in organizational productivity, manifesting as increased absenteeism, "quiet quitting," high turnover, and a rise in disability claims.
+Because burnout is a lagging indicator of a strained or poorly designed work environment, its presence signals that the organization’s psychosocial factors require re-balancing.

 How Occupational Burnout Relates to the PHS Standard (CSA Z1003 / ISO 45003)

-Under CSA Z1003 and ISO 45003, burnout is not seen as an individual's failure to be "resilient," but as a failure of work design.
-The standards categorize the drivers of burnout under specific psychosocial hazards:
+Under the CSA Z1003 and ISO 45003 frameworks, burnout is not seen as an persons's failure to remain resilient, but as an indicator of systemic work design issues.
+The standards categorize the primary organizational drivers of burnout under specific psychosocial hazards.

-• Workload Management: Burnout is most frequently triggered when job demands (volume, velocity, or complexity) consistently exceed the employee's resources and recovery time.
+• Workload Management: Burnout is triggered when job demands—including volume, velocity, or operational complexity—consistently exceed the employee's available resources and necessary recovery time.

-• Lack of Control (Involvement & Influence): A major contributor to burnout is when employees have high responsibility but little to no influence over how their work is executed.
+• Lack of Control (Involvement & Influence): A contributor to burnout occurs when employees carry high operational responsibility but have little to no influence over how their daily work is executed.

-• Lack of Reward and Recognition: Burnout accelerates when the effort invested by the employee is not matched by meaningful social or financial recognition.
+• Lack of Reward and Recognition: Burnout accelerates when the effort invested by the employee is not matched by meaningful social, professional, or financial recognition.

-Burnout is a primary threat to an organization’s Duty of Care and operational stability.
-As burnout is increasingly recognized as a work-related injury, failing to address the systemic causes can lead to successful workers' compensation claims and human rights complaints related to the Duty to Accommodate.
+Burnout is a threat to an organization’s Duty of Care and operational stability.
+As burnout is recognized as a work-related stress injury, not addressing the systemic causes can lead to successful workers' compensation claims and human rights complaints related to the Duty to Accommodate.

-Burned-out employees are significantly less productive and more prone to making costly errors.
-It’s also associated with burnout-related turnover can cost an organization 1.5x to 2x an employee's annual salary in replacement costs.
+Employees experiencing burnout are less productive and more prone to making operational errors.
+Furthermore, the turnover associated with unmanaged workplace stress can cost an organization an estimated 1.5x to 2x an employee's annual salary in recruitment, onboarding, and replacement costs.

 How to Address Burnout in Your Organization

-Use the 14 Psychosocial Factors of the National Standard to identify which areas are "red-lining."
-If "Workload Management" or "Balance" scores are low, burnout is a foreseeable outcome that requires immediate intervention.
+Organizations can use the 14 Psychosocial Factors of the National Standard to identify which operational areas are under strain.
+If "Workload Management" or "Balance" scores are low, burnout is a foreseeable outcome that requires prompt, strategic intervention.

 iMindify PHS Expert Insight